tward-3/BESABatchMonitor/README.md

 ## Step 1- Set up AWS User account
-First, you will need an AWS User with the correct permissions.
-SNS Topic Access Policy also needs to be updated.
-Contact Thomas (thomas.ward@boystown.org) to get this set up.
+First, you will need an AWS User with the correct permissions and Access Policy.
+Contact Thomas (thomas.ward@boystown.org) to get this set up, **don't make this on your own.**

 ## Step 2- Install PowerShell7
 Next, you will need to install PowerShell 7.
 To do this, run this command in the command line: